maxice8/eu4-utils/README.md

 - [ ] Make the Localisation Lexer and Parser more robust and have better error handling.
 - [ ] Rewrite the Simple_Clausewitz Lexer and Parser to fully cover the Clausewitz code.
 - [ ] Write tests, maybe using vanilla files from eu4 instead of mock files.
+- [ ] Write code that loads from multiple directories to avoid loading overridden file.
+- [ ] Support other localisations in lexpar and configuration.

 ## Acknowledgements